swayam02072001/my_portfolio/README.md

 ## How to Use

-To view my portfolio website, simply visit [https://swayam02072001.github.io/my_portfolio/].
+To view my portfolio website, simply visit [[My Portfolio](https://swayam02072001.github.io/my_portfolio/)].

 If you'd like to run the website locally:

 1. Clone this repository to your local machine using `git clone`.
 2. Open the `index.html` file in your preferred web browser.

 ## Contributing

 Contributions are welcome!
-Feel free to open an issue or submit a pull request with any improvements or additional features.
+If you find any bugs or have suggestions for improvement, feel free to open an issue or submit a pull request.

-## License

-- This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.
 ---

+Feel free to customize the content according to your specific portfolio details, technologies used, and licensing preferences.
+This README serves as a starting point to provide visitors with information about your portfolio repository.